reactgraphqlacademy/react-native-training/README.md

 #### `src/Screens/PublicNavigator.js`

- 1. Create a Stach Navigator that shows the LoginScreen & the Terms and Conditions screen.
+ 1. Create a Stack Navigator that shows the LoginScreen & the Terms and Conditions screen.
 Tips:
     - You can read the official doc here [https://reactnavigation.org/docs/en/stack-navigator.html](https://reactnavigation.org/docs/en/stack-navigator.html)
     - You can use the above LOGIN_SCREEN and TOC_SCREEN as route names
   2. Add some options to the navigator